 - Liquor, beer, and wine sales must not exceed twenty percent of annual sales for establishments holding a class “C” liquor license.

-- Borrowers cannot be delinquent in making child support payments or any other payments due the state.
+- Borrowers cannot be delinquent in making child support payments or any other payments due to the state.